 A primary concern is that children learn the skill in this situation and then is unable to replicate it in other areas (generalization).
 If you include DTT in your services, you must also generalize the skills that are being taught.

 Traditional ABA focused on teaching children with autism to be “normal.”
 Even today, some ABA programs seek to eliminate “stim” behavior, called stereotypies, because it makes the child “look” different.
 These behaviors are highly common among individuals with autism and generally are not problematic for the individual.
 If stereotypic behavior is not problematic for the individual, professionals should not target these behaviors for reduction.
-Read our post Understanding Stereotypies and When to Intervene for more on this topic.
+Read our post What is Autism?
+Understanding ASD to better serve your clients for more on this topic.

 For many individuals, stereotypies are a method of self-regulation.
 They may engage in the behavior when excited or anxious or when in need of sensory stimulation.
 If you’ve ever tapped your fingers on your desk or jiggled your foot while sitting in a meeting, you’ve engaged in stereotypic behavior.
 Individuals without autism learn to control these impulses and instead regulate emotion and sensory needs in other ways.